g0morra/wp-file-upload/readme.txt

 1. Open the page on your browser and you will see the upload form.
 1. You can change the upload directory or any other settings easily by pressing the small edit button found at the left-top corner of the upload form.
 A new window (or tab) with pop up with plugin options.
 If you do not see the new window, adjust your browser settings to allow pop-up windows.
 1. Full documentation about the plugin options can be found at https://wordpress.org/plugins/wp-file-upload/other_notes/ or at http://www.iptanus.com/wordpress-plugins/wordpress-file-upload/ (including the Pro version)

+A getting started guide can be found at http://www.iptanus.com/getting-started-with-wordpress-file-upload-plugin/

 == Frequently Asked Questions ==